 What Are the Dangers of Foundation Settlement?

 - Water Seepage.
 If you have cracks in your foundation, this gives water easy access to your home.
 Water can cause further damage, the growth of mold and mildew, and develop into a breeding ground for mosquitos, other insects, and bacteria.
 Water can damage your flooring, furniture, and other belongings.
-Mold and mildew can also cause damage, as well as pose health concerns — especially for households with members who have asthma and other breathing problems.
+Mold and mildew also can cause damage, as well as pose health concerns — especially for households with members who have asthma and other breathing problems.
 Obviously, mosquitos and bacteria also present health concerns.

 - Entryway for Pests.
 If the cracks become large enough, they can allow more than just insects an entryway right into your home.
 This includes things like snakes and squirrels, which can also be dangerous and cause damage to your new home.

 - Collapsing Walls.
 If foundation settlement is not corrected, it can lead to your walls collapsing.
-This can be extremely costly to repair, will require a lot of clean up, and will cause damage to your home and belongings.
+This can be extremely costly to repair, will require a lot of clean-up, and will cause damage to your home and belongings.
 Foundation issues only worsen over time, so it is important to fix any cracks or shifting before they progress beyond repair.

 How Can Florida Foundation Authority Permanently Repair My Foundation?